Boys and Girls Club of Kenosha members to launch boats constructed in boat building camp

 The boats will be launched at the Kenosha Community Sailing Center, 5128 4th Ave., at approximately 9:30 a.m.
 The event is expected to last until 11:30 a.m. and is open to the general public.

 Light refreshments and breakfast snacks will be available for attendees.
-The camp and launch are sponsored by Snap-on and Offsite.
+The camp and launch were sponsored by Snap-on and Offsite.

 The program was introduced to the club by Emeritus Board Member and co-founder of the Shirley Madrigrano and Natalie Lee Arts Foundation Joe Madrigrano Jr.